 The Svalbard ski and sail expedition is a trip of a life time!

-Ski touring from our mobile home – a 46 foot steel sailing boat equipped for sailing in the arctic – we have endless possibilities for great descents.
+Ski touring from our mobile home – a 46 foot steel sailboat built for sailing in the arctic – we have endless possibilities for great descents.

 Even though the mountains are not very high, the mountains are very alpine.
 Combined with big the glaciers, the environment is often serious and demands a certain level of ski mountaineering, as well as confidence skiing in somewhat steeper terrain.